microsoft/ComplianceCxE/docs/playbooks/AIP2MIPResources/AIP2MIPSwitch.md

  | PowerPoint | MSIP.PowerPointAddin |
  | Outlook | MSIP.OutlookAddin |

-Please note that all the settings above can be deployed via GPO.
+All the settings listed above can be deployed via GPO or via any other method that can push a registry change to Windows devices.

 The following table summarizes how these settings interact to define the label UI that's active in Office applications when the AIP plugin is installed.